UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 This goal implies:

-1) Getting in touch with a commercial μC from Microchip, for instance PIC18F46K22, learning how to compile C language code using MPLABX + XC8 tools and simulate the project using Proteus.
+1) Getting in touch with a commercial μC from Microchip, for instance the PIC18F46K22, learning how to compile C language code using MPLABX + XC8 tools and simulate the project using Proteus.
 And also:

 2) Study how C code is organised in CSD to translate our diagrams, configure digital inputs and outputs and connect program variables to pins using bitwise operations (OR, AND, etc.)